jbiason/blog/content/thoughts/why-rust-and-not-go.md

 rewrite services (yes, you can) or you break code into different services so they don't go being the maintainability barrier.

-(Deep down, this point annoys the heck out of me: The post starts talking how easy it is to spin a new service in Go, which I can't deny compared to Rust, but I can argue against Python, and then comes this point that is, in reality talking about monoliths.
-So, which is which?
-Is Go good for solving monoliths or is Go good for spinning smaller services?
-Are you trying to say it's good for everything?)
+(This point is also annoying the heck out of me, with the comparison of Go being easy to spin something and then calling monolith problems.
+Either it is a language consistent to huge deployments, like Java, or it is a language with prospects towards simpler things, like Python.
+There are drawbacks in both and one can't push towards the to points without breaking everything.)

 > Go is much easier to learn than Java or C#.